 How to Cite

-Saha, Jonathan: Global Capital, Local Animal: Some Notes on the Elephant Trade in Colonial Southeast Asia, in Andratschke, Claudia, Hoes, Charlotte Marlene and Krieger, Annekathrin (Eds.): Colonial Dimensions of the Global Wildlife Trade, Heidelberg: arthistoricum.net-ART-Books, 2024 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 6), p.
+Saha, Jonathan: Global Capital, Local Animal: Some Notes on the Elephant Trade in Colonial Southeast Asia, in Andratschke, Claudia, Hoes, Charlotte Marlene and Krieger, Annekathrin (Eds.): Colonial Dimensions of the Global Wildlife Trade, Heidelberg: arthistoricum.net, 2024 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Volume 6), p.
 70–91. https://doi.org/10.11588/arthistoricum.1415.c20434

 License (Chapter)